Luke Chapter 12 Continued

 Psalms 37:25 “I have been young, and [now] am old; yet have I not seen the righteous forsaken, nor his seed begging bread.”

 Luke 12:24 “Consider the ravens: for they neither sow nor reap; which neither have storehouse nor barn; and God feedeth them: how much more are ye better than the fowls?”

 Jesus illustrates His point by referring to objects in nature that were immediately at hand, the birds of the air and the flowers of the field.
-The key point of this passage is found in the phrases “how much more are ye better than the fowls?”
+The key point of this passage is found in the phrase “how much more are ye better than the fowls?”

 We see here, that all of nature is provided for by Almighty God.
 These animals last from year to year without any storehouses or barns.
 Man is made in the image of God and is of a higher order than the animals and birds.
-If God takes care of the ravens of a lesson order, He will surely care for man from a higher order.
+If God takes care of the ravens of a lessor order, He will surely care for man from a higher order.

 Luke 12:25 “And which of you with taking thought can add to his stature one cubit?”

 You can take all the exercise you want to and even stretching machines; but no way can man add to his height and especially a cubit (18 inches).
 A man or woman can put on high heels and appear to be taller, but it is just appearance; they are no taller than before.

 Luke 12:26 “If ye then be not able to do that thing which is least, why take ye thought for the rest?”

 Worrying will get you exactly nowhere, but in the hospital.
 You can worry all you want to, and it will not change one thing.
 Worry is akin to fear and is the opposite of faith.
 Fear is displeasing to God.
 Without faith, it is impossible to please God.